-The second issue posed, intermingled in comrade Kennedy's initial argument, is of 'socialism' as a synonym for what Marx in the Critique of the Gotha programme called the first phase of communism4 - or, alternatively, as a synonym for the political regime of working class rule or 'dictatorship of the proletariat', which is not quite the same thing.
+The second issue posed, intermingled in comrade Kennedy's initial argument, is of 'socialism' as a synonym for what Marx in the Critique of the Gotha programme called the first phase of communism - or, alternatively, as a synonym for the political regime of working class rule or 'dictatorship of the proletariat', which is not quite the same thing.

 The root of this usage on the modern left is in Lenin's State and revolution: Lenin says that it is "usually called socialism, but termed by Marx the first phase of communism".
 "Usually called" here shows that Lenin is not innovating.
 In fact, the usage can be corroborated from other left writers of the Second International.
-For example, Trotsky in Results and prospects (1906), chapters 7 and 8, uses 'socialism' in a way rather closer to the CPGB's usage: that is, as a mixed economy under workers' rule, tending more or less rapidly towards socialisation.5 conditions for the emancipation of the proletariat."
-In the 1864 Inaugural address of the First International, it is remarked that "Past experience has shown how disregard of that bond of brotherhood which ought to exist between the workmen of different countries, and incite them to stand firmly by each other in all their struggles for emancipation, will be chastised by the common discomfiture of their incoherent efforts";7 and, in the preamble to the general rules of the International, That the emancipation of labour is neither a local nor a national, but a social problem, embracing all countries in which modern society exists, and depending for its solution on the concurrence, practical and theoretical, of the most advanced countries".
+For example, Trotsky in Results and prospects (1906), chapters 7 and 8, uses 'socialism' in a way rather closer to the CPGB's usage: that is, as a mixed economy under workers' rule, tending more or less rapidly towards socialisation.
+From the 1920s on, this wordusage question became entangled with the issue of 'socialism in one country' (SIOC).
+Because the 1920s debate was not new, it is necessary to step further back to understand the outcome.
+In the Communist manifesto, Marx and Engels had written that "United action of the leading civilised countries at least is one of the first conditions for the emancipation of the proletariat."6 In the 1864 Inaugural address of the First International, it is remarked that "Past experience has shown how disregard of that bond of brotherhood which ought to exist between the workmen of different countries, and incite them to stand firmly by each other in all their struggles for emancipation, will be chastised by the common discomfiture of their incoherent efforts"; and, in the preamble to the general rules of the International, That the emancipation of labour is neither a local nor a national, but a social problem, embracing all countries in which modern society exists, and depending for its solution on the concurrence, practical and theoretical, of the most advanced countries".
 And in the Critique of the Gotha programme,